abhishekbera86/delivery_bot_pkg/ARCHITECTURE.md

 The architecture supports easy extension:
 - New location types can be added to location_manager
-- Additional GUI features can be added to delivery_bot_gui
+- Additional GUI features can be added to mapping_and_tagging_gui
-- Different navigation strategies can be implemented in delivery_navigator
 - Multiple map support can be added to map_manager
 - Additional initial pose methods can be added to initial_pose_setter